ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the Access Token Response is encoded in CBOR, then the "token_hash" parameter is a CBOR byte string, with value the token hash.

-* If the Access Token Response is encoded in JSON, then the "token_hash" parameter has as value the binary representation of the base64url-encoded text string that encodes the token hash.
+* If the Access Token Response is encoded in JSON, then the "token_hash" parameter has as value the base64url-encoded text string that encodes the token hash.

 The AS computes the token hash as defined in {{sec-token-hash-output}}.